jupyterlab/pytest-check-links/README.md

 served with `html` in the `Content-Type`) actually exist, and point to _exactly one_ named anchor.

+#### --check-links-ignore

+A regular expression that matches URIs that should not be checked.
+Can be specified multiple times for multiple ignore patterns.
+This can be used for files that have a lot of links to GitHub pages, such as a Changelog.
+GitHub has rate limiting, which would normally cause these files to take up to an hour to complete for larger repositories.
+For example:

+    pytest --check-links --link-check-ignore "https://github.com/.*/pull/.*" CHANGELOG.md

 ### Cache

 Caching requires the installation of `requests-cache`.